 Children with sleep apnea often show symptoms that mimic a hyperactivity disorder such as ADD or ADHD.
 The unfortunate fact is that many children diagnosed with one of these issues actually are living with sleep deprivation, caused by an airway issue that is related to their mouth breathing.
 A sleep apnea dentist can provide relief by treating whatever is causing the airway issue: whether it be allergies, a high or narrow palate, a deviated septum, enlarged tonsils and adenoids, or even diet.

 Airway treatment in Agoura Hills

 If your child has sleep apnea, this is a serious condition that must be diagnosed and treated by a medical professional.
 Just hoping it will go away on its own is the worst decision you can make for your child, as the sleep breathing disorder only will get worse!
 Even if sleep apnea has not developed, the risks are real if your child is breathing through the mouth.
 Your dentist at Integrative Dental Arts can help.
-Dr. Kathleen Carson and Dr. Cristina Markiewicz both have training in airway management.
+Dr. Kathleen Carson has training in airway management.
 Treatment may consist of wearing a customized oral appliance, which guides the lower jaw forward to maintain an open airway; or myofunctional therapy, which involves performing a series of simple exercises that work the muscles of the orofacial system and can strengthen and expand the airway.
 In either case, one of the goals is to achieve ideal oral rest posture: with lips together, teeth together, and the tongue resting comfortably against the upper palate.
 This resting posture also encourages proper breathing through the nose.